How to Handle Delinquent Customers as an Arizona Business Owner

 It is not uncommon for business owners to find themselves in a situation where they have a customer or client that has not paid their bill.
 These delinquent customers and clients can have a significant impact on your bottom line and put your business at financial risk if they do not pay for the services rendered.
-The legal process for handling delinquent customers and clients mostly depends on the dollar amount in question.
+The legal process for handling delinquent customers in Arizona mostly depends on the dollar amount in question.
 However, it is generally a good idea to exhaust other options before pursuing a collection claim in court.

 Demand Letter for Delinquent Customers

 It might be tempting to continue calling a customer or client that hasn’t paid their bill to request payment, but this is generally not the best path forward and may be put you in legal jeopardy if he or she claims they are being harassed.
 If you have worked with the client or customer for a long time, you can start the process with a simple phone call to inform them there is a debt that needs to be paid.
 You will want to keep the call short and professional.
 It will not help your goal of receiving payment to turn it into a personal argument.